Our Approach to Phonics

 The Sounds of Letters

-Tips for teaching your child the sounds:
+Tips for supporting your child:

 - It is important for a child to learn lower case or small letters rather than capital letters at first.
 Most early books and games use lower case letters and your child will learn these first at school.
 Obviously you should use a capital letter when required, such as at the beginning of the child’s name, eg. Paul.